raimund89/ESP8266-RGB-Controller/README.md

 Command | Explanation
 ------------ | -------------
-`#RRGGBBWW` | Sends a color to the device in hexadecimal form in the range 0x00-0xFF for each color red (`RR`), green (`GG`), blue (`BB`) and white (`WW`). *Note:  you need to send the entire number.
-Sending for example 0xFFFF will result in red and green set to zero and blue and white set to max.* The device broadcasts the new color, in the same format, to all connected clients.
+`#RRGGBBLLWW` | Sends a color to the device in hexadecimal form in the range 0x00-0xFF for each color red (`RR`), green (`GG`), blue (`BB`), the color brightness (`LL`) and the separate white channel (`WW`). *Note:  you need to send the entire number.
+Sending for example 0xFFFF will result in red, green and blue set to zero and brightness and white set to max.* The device broadcasts the new color, in the same format, to all connected clients.
 `c` | Request for the current color.
-Returned value is in the format `#RRGGBBWW`.
+Returned value is in the format `#RRGGBBLLWW`.
 `pXX` | Starts the program indicated by the hexadecimal number `XX`.
 If XX equals 0, any currently running program is stopped.
 Hence, the device supports a maximum of 255 programs.
 The device broadcasts the number of the new program, in the same format, to all connected clients.
 `r` | Requests the currently running program.
 Returned value is in the format `pXX`.
 Zero is returned if no program is running.
 `lXX` | If `XX` is `00`, this returns a comma-separated list of all the currently occupied program slots.
 If it is the number of an existing program, it returns the name of the program.
 `xXXY...Y` | If `XX` is the number of an existing program and `Y...Y` is not given, the device returns the code of the program.
 If `Y...Y` is set to `0` (not `\0`!), the program is deleted.
 If `Y...Y` is a string of text and there is currently no program at slot `XX`, the string will be set as the new program at program number `XX`.

-* If you want to turn the device off, simply send the color `#00000000` to the device.
+* If you want to turn the device off, simply send the color `#0000000000` to the device.

 ## Examples